LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-where $w_{ic}$ is the weight for locality $i$ and correlation $c$, and $\nu$ is an up-weighing hyperparameter (Appendix~\ref{app:module_extraction}).
 The cosine distance is the main term of the loss function, whose semantics we deem appropriate for module extraction because we are more concerned with patterns of correlations than their absolute values.
-The scale invariant cosine distance is scaled by a locality's $L2$ norm to focus on explaining localities showing many high correlations, as opposed to few correlations or mostly weak correlations.
-The MAE is a regularization term designed to match the scale of the original correlations.
-This allows for the evaluation of overestimation in the final solutions (Appendix~\ref{app:module_extraction}).
+However, to prevent extraction of average, rather than reoccurring patterns, we up-weigh overestimation errors, similarly to quantile regression~\cite{koenker_quantile_2001} (Section \ref{sec:module_exp}).
+The MAE ensures modules are on the same scale as the locality correlations, despite the scale invariant cosine distance.
+The loss is optimized with ADAM~\cite{kingma_adam_2017} (Appendix~\ref{app:module_extraction}).